c-chiniquy/iglo/docs/README.md

 ### Windows

-We use CMake as our build system.
 Follow these steps to build and run the iglo example projects on Windows:

 1. Ensure you have [CMake](https://cmake.org/download/) installed and accessible from the command line.
 Version 3.22 or higher is required.